rom1504/wct-datatables-net/doc/API.md

 ### detailsControls

 Optional property, a mapping of className to function taking the row and returning the html to display.
+Can be used to produce something like [row details example](https://datatables.net/examples/api/row_details.html)

 ## Events